-1 All the students must undergo mandatory internship of 4 weeks during intervening the vacation of 2 nd semester and 3 rd semester.
+1 All the students must undergo mandatory internship of 4 weeks during intervening the vacation of 2 nd semester and 3 rd semester. vacation of 2 semester and 3 semester.
 2 A student or team of students can present the progress about the internship to the guide.
 3 CIE marks shall be evaluated with a weightage of Internship presentation for 50 marks and reports for 50 marks.
 The marks can be awarded to the student based on the criteria/rubrics formulated by the department.
 4 The student has to submit a report about the outcome of the internship.
 5 The internship report submitted by the student has to be evaluated by the guide concerned / a committee constituted by the head of the department.
 6 After satisfying the internship requirements the degree will be awarded.
 7 Those, who do not take-up/complete the internship shall be declared as fail in internship course and have to complete the same during the subsequent semesters.
 8 However, student can carry out 4 th semester project without completing the internship.

 After the completion of this course, students will be able to: CO1 Analyse the real-time industry/research work environment with emphasis on organizational structure/job process/different departments and functions / tools / technology CO2 Develop applications using modern tools and technologies.
-CO3 Demonstrate self-learning capabilities with an effective report and detailedpresentation.
+CO3 Prepare Report & detailed presentation.
+CO4 Demonstrate self-learning capabilities